Habibllahi/Habibllahi/README.md

 - 👋 Hi, I’m @Habibllahi
-- 👀 I’m interested in Native Android Mobile development with Java and Kotlin, REST API development with Java/Kotlin and Spring Framework, Cross platform desktop development with Java and JavaFX
+- 👀 I’m interested in Native Android Mobile development with Java and Kotlin, REST microservice development with Java/Kotlin and Spring Framework, Cross platform desktop development with Java and JavaFX
-- 🌱 I’m currently learning C++ and ESP8266 IoT embedded chip programming
+- 🌱 I’m currently mastering my interests by participating in related projects
 - 💞️ I’m looking to collaborate on projects related to my interests
 - 📫 How to reach me -- habibllahi3@gmail.com